 Lunch in a Cave

 We ate lunch at the Eguren Ugarte winery and it was just perfect.
-The back part of the winery was caves and that is where we had our food.
+The back part of the winery was a cave and that is where we had our food.
 It was a simple but tasty lunch of jamon, cheese, and baguettes that paired perfectly with a bottle of Rioja Tinto.
 By this time we were feeling the wine so we couldn’t finish the bottle.
 It wasn’t a problem though, they packaged it up for us to take with us.
 We drank it the next day.

 After lunch, we headed to visit Laguardia, a nice medieval walled town on top of a hill.
 We got great views of the countryside and it was nice to take a walk after all the food and wine.
 You feel like you have gone back in time.
 Also, it would be the perfect setting for a Renaissance Fair.

 After that, we were on our way to Bilbao.
 It was nice that Andoni had bottled water for us in the van.
 Pretty soon after we left I have to admit, I fell asleep.
 Our Rioja tour was a jam-packed day, with plenty of wine, and the van was comfortable.
 Russell managed to stay awake and enjoyed chatting with Andoni.
 They bonded especially since Andoni had also lived in England.

 In conclusion, I have to admit some of the details of my wine tasting day may be a little cloudy, but I do remember enjoying every wine I tried.
 In addition, I am proud to report that neither of us was even hungover the next morning.
 It is hard to beat Spanish wines when it comes to quality for the price.
 And it is hard to think of a better way to spend your birthday than visiting wineries in Rioja.
 Andoni went out of his way to make sure we had an amazing time.

 - Be sure to eat a good breakfast and drink plenty of water.